 Investigators: John Galgiani, MD, and Yves Lussier, MD (right)

-This is a Phase IV randomized, double-blinded, placebo-controlled study in 1,000 individuals age 18 or older, with community-acquired pneumonia.
-It's designed to provide data on effectiveness of early antifungal treatment (Fluconazole, 400 mg/day) for coccidioidomycosis pneumonia (Valley fever pneumonia or acute onset Valley fever) vs. placebo in subjects with coccidioidomycosis pneumonia.
+This is an observational study in up to 1,000 individuals age 18 or older, with community-acquired pneumonia.
+It's designed to provide data on effectiveness of early management strategies for coccidioidomycosis pneumonia (Valley fever pneumonia or acute onset Valley fever).

 “AN OBSERVATIONAL DISEASE REGISTRY OF PATIENTS TREATED WITH SYSTEMIC MOLD-ACTIVE TRIAZOLES”